Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 <link rel="stylesheet" type="text/css" href="style.css">
 ```

 In the CSS file, you add what are called "rules", or lines that determine how various elements are presented.
 You can define these rules based on the HTML tag (p, div, span, etc), an element class (prefaced with "."), or an element id (prefaced with "#").
 The below example renders the same as the previous example, but uses a CSS stylesheet instead of the `.style()` method.
+Note that in this case, no quotes are placed around either the property names or the values.

 ```javascript
 var text;